Survey of Mid-Atlantic apple orchards for cultivar-specific relationships among insect pest prevalence, canopy conditions, and fruit quality traits

 This project seeks to:

-1. Monitor canopy vigor and insect-caused fruit damage of apple
+1. Monitor canopy vigor and insect-caused fruit damage of apple cultivars during the growing season.

-2. Assess fruit injury caused by insect pests and quality traits
+2. Assess fruit injury caused by insect pests and quality traits of apple cultivars at harvest.

-relationships among canopy conditions, fruit quality traits, and
+3. Determine apple cultivar-specific and cross-cultivar relationships among canopy conditions, fruit quality traits, and insect prevalence.

 Introduction:

 A large pest complex spanning the entire growing season continues to challenge apple production in the Northeast with estimated worth of over $350 million (USApple Industry Outlook, 2023).
-Variability in long-standing weather patterns due to climate change coupled with shifting regulations have reduced reliability of long-standing integrated pest management (IPM) practices.
+Variability in long-standing weather patterns coupled with shifting regulations have reduced reliability of long-standing integrated pest management (IPM) practices.
 Plum curculio (PC), a native weevil ranging throughout Eastern North America, has become a more serious pest due to multiple generations per year and fewer labelled insecticide options (Lampasona et al., 2021).
 The invasive brown marmorated stink bug (BMSB) remains a destructive pest since the 2010 outbreak (Leskey and Nielsen, 2018), and mating disruption technology for codling moth (CM) and oriental fruit moth (OFM), is not widely adopted due to restrictive guidelines for deployment (Charmillot, 1990; Knight et al., 1995).

 Northeastern apple growers typically have plantings of multiple cultivars in the same or nearby blocks within the same orchard to diversify and increase market opportunities.
 However, for these type of production systems, inherent differences among cultivars can result in difference in insect prevalence within an orchard, adding to the challenges for managing the pest complex while producing marketable apples.
 For example, following winter dormant pruning, differences in natural tree growing habits among apple scion cultivars contribute to variations in canopy density and microclimatic conditions, which likely influence insect phenology and their presence in apple orchards.
 In addition, fruit physiochemical properties associated with cultivars also play a role in insect host preference.
 In a preliminary study, we surveyed ‘CrimsonCrisp’, ‘Enterprise’, and ‘GoldRush’ apple on ‘Bud.9’ rootstocks within the same research block for insect damage at the USDA-ARS Appalachian Fruit Research Station (AFRS), Kearneysville, WV.
 Despite receiving the same insecticide program, fruit injury caused by BMSB, San Jose scale (SJS), PC, CM, and OFM, respectively, was significantly different among the three apple cultivars (Supplemental Materials).
 Our results reflect the difficulty in managing insect pests in orchards with multiple apple cultivars due to significant differences in how insects interact with them.

 Thus far, little is known about specific pest-cultivar associations and how to best manage them in the Northeastern.
 Although there have been a few studies investigating the preference of insect pests for apple cultivars in the orchard agroecosystem, the trials were conducted more than a decade ago.
-Shifts in phenology of both insects and apple trees due to global climate change in the recent years can introduce changes in cultivar-dependent insect prevalence and thus warrant new research.
+Shifts in phenology of both insects and apple trees due to changing weather patterns in the recent years can introduce changes in cultivar-dependent insect prevalence and thus warrant new research.
 Additionally, several apple cultivars included in the previous reports are no longer the most produced cultivars in the Northeast at present because of changes in market demand.
 It is of note that a number of cultivar-specific physiological disorders appear only in apple produced in the Mid-Atlantic area, including poor fruit set in ‘CrimsonCrisp’, cork spots in ‘WineCrisp’, and poor fruit coloring and finish issues in many new cultivars developed in other regions with distinct climate conditions.
 Tools to mitigate these problems are extremely limited as the internal causes in connections with localized climates and unique cultivar genetic backgrounds are not well understood.

 Our proposal aims to determine cultivar-specific prevalence of insect-caused fruit injury in mixed apple orchards with at least one of the current top cultivars (e.g. Gala, Fuji, Cripps Pink) and new premium varieties.
 We also propose to systematically document cultivar-dependent canopy density, fruit disorders, and fruit physiochemical properties of apple trees grown in the Mid-Atlantic.
 This research will generate new information that is fundamental to developing innovative IPM strategies for individual apple cultivars of economic importance in the Northeast, thereby reducing grower input and increasing profitability as well as promoting ecological sustainability.
 Furthermore, findings from the research efforts will identify correlations of insect prevalence, canopy condition, fruit disorder, and fruit quality traits across cultivars, which will help develop optimized cultural practices, such as matching pruning techniques and/or plant growth hormone applications with apple cultivars for altering canopy microclimates, to reduce insect pest prevalence while maintaining superior fruit quality.
 This proposed research addresses the following aspects of sustainable agriculture: improved productivity, reduction of costs and/or increase of net farm income, and reduction of environmental and/or health risks in agriculture.